 Language Access FAQ

-What are my language access rights as a New Yorker with LEP?
+What are the language access rights for a New Yorker with LEP?

 • Under the New York State Language Access Law that took effect in 2022, NYS agencies that provide services or benefits to the public must: